⭐茶屋!芸者‼ネイティブの腑に落ちる英語説明!笑いも?通訳ガイドが《ひがし茶屋街@金沢》解説

 7. The second floor was used for entertaining customers, while the first floor was used for the proprietress and geisha staff.

-9. Therefore, the second floor is luxurious, with a high ceiling for acoustics and The staircase is a stairwell.
+9. Therefore, the second floor is luxurious, with a high ceiling for acoustics and the staircase is a stairwell.

 11. When the time is right, the sliding door is opened like a stage curtain, and Geiko, who has been waiting, begins to play.